suhas-naik/MLAI-C67-Lending_Club_Casestudy/README.md

-# LendingClubCaseStudy
+# Lending Club Case Study
 Apply EDA technique to minimise risk of losing money while lending to customer

 ## Table of Contents
 General Info

 Conclusions

 Contributors

-# General Information and business requirement
+## General Information and business requirement
 Lending loans to ‘risky’ applicants is the largest source of financial loss (called credit loss).
 The credit loss is the amount of money lost by the lender when the borrower refusesto pay or runs away with the money owed.

 The main objective is to be able to identify these risky loan applicants, then such loans can be reduced thereby cutting down the amount of credit loss.
 Identification of such applicants using EDA is the aim of this case study.